 That ineffable X-factor, that unbottleable ‘it’ atmosphere – The Commune Social’s got it.
-From their electro-swing soundtrack to their quirky global menu to their white-on-white ‘dessert bar’ with the lovely Kim Lyle dishing up sweets to order, The Commune’s already won hearts and minds in its first few weeks.
+From their electro-swing soundtrack to their quirky global menu to their white-on-white ‘dessert bar’ with the lovely Kim Melvin dishing up sweets to order, The Commune’s already won hearts and minds in its first few weeks.

 The project is a partnership between Jason Atherton, who gained fame as a top deputy for Gordon Ramsay, and Neri & Hu, the design firm that created the space for Atherton’s first Shanghai restaurant Table No 1 as well as a multitude of other famous names in Shanghai and beyond, most recently Mercato at Three on the Bund.

 The slender restaurant, fitted in beside Neri & Hu’s Design Republic showroom in an old red brick former police station, feels a bit like a miniature Manhattan subway station – there are cement steps up and down in seemingly random places, every room is narrow and the dessert bar is even done in white tile.
 There’s a casual chic urban speakeasy vibe (it’s extremely unfriendly for buggies, so leave the babies at home), with plain dark wooden furniture and a spacious interior courtyard which recalls the one at The Waterhouse.
 It’s not about comfort here, it’s about cool; there’s not a chair cushion or a scrap of upholstery to soften your seat in the house – though the cheerful staff make you feel at ease.